MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/how-to/tools/bing-grounding.md

 ---
-title: 'How to use Azure AI Agent service with Bing Grounding resources'
+title: 'How to use Grounding with Bing Search in Azure AI Agent service'
 titleSuffix: Azure OpenAI
-description: Learn how to ground Azure AI Agents using Bing web search.
+description: Learn how to ground Azure AI Agents using Bing Search results.
 services: cognitive-services
 manager: nitinme
 ms.service: azure